agherzan/nodf/README.md

 C. How To Use
 =============

-Basically all fuctions should be clearly described in help: running nodf -h.
+Help (-h) should give you enough information about all the commands currently supported by this tool:

+    $ nodf -h

-To clone a repository run in the default location (which is ~/dotfiles):
+To clone a repository in the default location (which is ~/dotfiles), run:

     $ nodf clone <repo url>